Canon T7i vs Fujifilm XP130

 It is notable that the T7i has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T7i and the XP130 have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the XP130 have been discontinued, but can regularly be found used on ebay.
 The T7i was replaced by the Canon T8i, while the XP130 was followed by the Fujifilm XP140.
 Further information on the features and operation of the T7i and XP130 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Fujifilm XP130 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T7i and the Fujifilm XP130?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.